elsoul/skeet-doc/articles/doc/en/plugins/skeet-firestore.md

 ---
 id: skeet-firestore
 title: Skeet Firestore
-description: How to use Firestore in Skeet Framework.
+description: How to use type-safe Firestore in Skeet Framework.
 ---

 ## Skeet Firestore TypeDocs